brownplt/cs1729-2014/assignment-1.md

     git clone https://github.com/brownplt/cs1729-2014

 Also feel free to fork it to your own Github account if you prefer.

+To get things set up, run:

+    npm install

+From the root of the checkout.
+This has been tested on department machines; to run it on your own you'll need to install NodeJS, following your OS's instructions (for what it's worth, I do most of my Pyret development on department machines and it works out well).

 You will edit three files for this assignment: